otrv4/otrv4/architecture-decisions/005-mix-key.md

 root key.
 2. An algorithm for ratcheting and deriving this mix key.

-This proposal does not change the Double Ratchet algorithm, with the exception of how to derive root keys.
+This proposal does not change the Double Ratchet algorithm with the exception of how to derive root keys.

 The first 3072-bit DH key agreement takes place in the DAKE.
 See Nik Unger's paper[1], which specifies Transitionally Secure Spawn.
-The difference to this entry in the paper is that we are trying to protect against elliptic curve weaknesses, and SIDH[2] relies on ECC.
+The difference to this entry in the paper is that we are trying to protect against elliptic curve weaknesses, and SIDH[2] is specific for postquantum resistance.
 So this will instead use a classic Diffie Hellman key exchange.

 The options for ratcheting/re-deriving this mix key are:

 1. Obtain every mix key from a DH function which requires the other party to contribute to the computation.
 2. Obtain a mix key with DH functions which requires the other party to contribute to the computation every n times.
-Between these derivations, the mix keys are obtained using a KDF that is seeded with the last DH key; We propose n = 3, but this can be adjusted depending on performance.
+Between these derivations, the mix keys are obtained using a KDF that is seeded with the last DH key.
+We propose n = 3, but this can be adjusted depending on performance.

 ### Algorithm